mthorning/matt-thorning.dev/src/pages/2019-22-01-npm-version.md

 title: 'Semantic versioning with NPM'
 ---

 When you release code it's a really good idea to assign a version number to it.
-This gives users a useful reference number they can send to you if things aren't working as expected (making it easier to track down bugs), gives you a safe point you can roll back to where you know things were working correctly and, as you can see from taking a look at the dependencies and dev-dependencies sections in the package.json, is vitally important if you are planning on building an application which pulls in code from third-party sources.
+This gives users a useful reference number they can send to you if things aren't working as expected (making it easier to track down bugs), gives you a safe point you can roll back to where you know things were working correctly and, as you can see from taking a look at the dependencies and dev-dependencies sections in a package.json, is vitally important if you are planning on building an application which pulls in code from third-party sources.

 ![package.json screenshot](../images/20190122/pjson.png)

-Fortunately the package.json has a `"version"` property (above) so you can just increment that and commit to git right?
-Well, that would be one way of doing it but it doesn't let other people using your code know whether the changes you have made are small bug fixes or massive, sweeping changes which are going to render all of their code completely useless.
+Fortunately the package.json has a `"version"` property (as seen above) so you can just increment that and commit to git right?
+Well, that would be one way of doing it but it doesn't let other people using your code know whether the changes you've made are small bug fixes or massive, sweeping changes which are going to render all of their code completely useless.
 It's also not going to be particularly easy to checkout an old version because you are going to have to search back through your git log to find the commit where you altered the package.json (I hope you wrote a descriptive commit message!).

 ---

 ## Semantic versioning

-How do we convey an understanding of the changes we have made in a release using only the version number?
-Semantic versioning (or semver for short) allows us to let our users know that the code we are releasing falls into one of three categories:
+How do we convey an understanding of the impact are changes will have on our users using just the version number?
+Semantic versioning (or semver for short) allows us to let them know which one of three categories the code we are releasing falls in to:

 1. Major Version - These changes will break stuff!
-If you are updating a dependency to a new major version then you need to set aside some time to rework your code to ensure it works correctly; don't do it on a Friday!
+If you are updating a dependency to a new major version then you need to set aside some time to rework your code to ensure it works correctly; don't do it on a Friday afternoon!
 2. Minor Version - These changes are backwards-compatible features which should not break any existing code, only adding additional functionality.
 3. Patch Version - These are backwards-compatible bug fixes and should therefore be safe to use without having to make changes to any code which uses it.

-The version number is in three parts, separated by a full stop.
+The version number is in three parts, each part separated by a full stop:

 **MAJOR.MINOR.PATCH**